AmulPatil/Case-Studies/natural language processing/Final_Genre_Classification_winning_solution/README.md

 # Movie Genre Classification

 ## Overview
-This project implements a machine learning model to classify text data into multiple categories.
+This was Hackathon competition which implements a machine learning model to classify text data into multiple categories.
 The goal is to accurately predict the category or label for a given text input based on training data.

 ## Features
 - **Text Preprocessing:** Tokenization, stopword removal, stemming/lemmatization, and text vectorization (e.g., TF-IDF).